laurenchen0631/English-Learning/GRE/Reading/Princeton/Set 4.md

 	1. [O] African-Americans were *instrumental* in developing country music and for teaching it to some of the well-known musicians in the field.
 	1. [O] Jazz music is commonly acknowledged to have African-American lineage.

+Many scholars consider Marcel Proust's Remembrance of Things Past (1913-1927) a significant literary achievement.
+For instance, Harold Bloom states that it is "widely recognized as the major novel of the twentieth century."
+In addition to noting its length-it spans seven volumes and 3,200 pages-**many commentaries have focused on Proust's treatment of two kinds of memory, involuntary and voluntary**.
+Involuntary memory occurs through the stimulation of the senses, while voluntary memory is a deliberate effort to remember the past. **For Proust, involuntary memories are superior** because they contain the spirit of the past in a way that voluntary memories do not; **the former are more vivid, and they have the power to erase the temporal distance between the present moment and past experiences.** More recently, scholars such as Andre Benhaim have explored the relationship between Proust's treatment of memory and his representation of France and French culture.
+According to Benhaim, memory functions within this text to reconfigure both.

+Proust describes France in ways that one would not expect.
+In his work, French cities are archaic and exotic.
+As a result, the narrator becomes a stranger to, or is estranged from, his homeland, and lives the life of an exile.
+For instance, when recalling his travels through the fictional French town of Balbec, he states.
+"These strangely ordinary and disdainfully familiar *cathedrals* cruelly stunned my *unconsidered* eyes and stabbed my homesick heart."
+Words such as "stun" and "stab" suggest the hostility the narrator feels from this French territory.
+Proust's suggestion of Middle Eastern influences further distorts the idea of a singular French experience.
+First, the town's name refers to the ancient city of Baalbek, located in what is now Lebanon.
+Second, Balbec is populated by Jewish residents. **Proust is widely recognized as an icon of French literature and culture**, but ultimately his mysterious representations of this place and its culture call into question the existence of a single Francophone literature or a single French identity.

+17. The author uses the quotation from Remembrance of Things Past in order to
+	1. illustrate how Proust's concept of involuntary memory
+	1. [O] exemplify an assertion regarding the narrator's relationship to his homeland, which the author mentions in the preceding sentence
+	1. mark a turning point in the passage in which the author switches from describing life in France to exploring Proust's representation of it
+	1. bolster Proust's disdain for reliance on personal memories when returning to the locales of childhood
+	1. dissuade the reader from accepting Proust's characterizations of voluntary memory

+18. __Consider each of the choices separately and select all that apply.__ The passage refers to which of the following as a feature of the French town of Balbec, as Proust represents it?
+	1. *mausoleums*
+	1. *itinerants*
+	1. churches

+19. Select the sentence from the second paragraph in which the author summarizes Prousts description of France.
+	- In his work, French cities are archaic and exotic.

+20. __Consider each of the choices separately and select all that apply.__ It can be inferred that Benhaim might agree with which of the following statements about the role of memory in Remembrance of Things Past?
+	1. The study of memory in Prousts novel is the most important approach to this text and has led to valuable **insights regarding the human condition**.
+	1. [O] The study of Prousts exploration of memory is a useful starting place with which to consider other issues, such as French culture and traditions.
+	1. While the study of memory in Prousts novel once yielded interesting insights into the workings of the human mind, new approaches to this text have proven more useful.

 ## Vocab
 - corona (n)日冕, (太陽或月球周圍的)暈, [解]冠狀部位, (教堂的)環形吊燭架, [建]挑簷滴水板, 長雪茄菸
 - pocket (n)衣袋/口袋, 袋子, [非]錢/財力, 小塊(土地) = patch, 孤立的小塊地區, 礦囊 (adj)袖珍的, 小型的 (v)把……裝入袋內, 侵吞/盜用, 忍受/壓抑(感覺)